 That happened in the Obama years.

-Adam Housley, my friend and colleague from the Fox News Channel, he has been well, I know you were up late with us last night, and then I saw you on Fox and Friends very early this morning, and then I saw you all throughout the day.
+Adam Housley, my friend and colleague from the Fox News channel, he has been, well, I know you were up late with us last night, and then I saw you on Fox and Friends very early this morning, and then I saw you all throughout the day.

 You haven't stopped working since I've seen you.

-You know, you'd you don't care about the hours because you you know you're you're you're fortunate that you're not dealing with what so many people are dealing with here, you know.
+You know, you don't care about the hours because you're fortunate that you're not dealing with what so many people are dealing with here, you know, so you just kind of, you don't even want to complain.

 There's no reason to.